 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!

-Did you make these small batch gingerbread nutella rolls?
+did you make these small batch gingerbread nutella rolls?

-If you made these small batch gingerbread nutella rolls I would love to see them and know your thoughts!
+If you made these small batch gingerbread nutella cinnamon rolls I would love to see them and know your thoughts!
 Please leave a comment and review down below, and tag me on Instagram @freshbeanbakery.
 If you have any questions about the recipe I will gladly do my best to answer them in the comments below!

 Small Batch Gingerbread Nutella Rolls

-- 75 g milk (⅓ c.)
+- 100 g whole milk (⅓ c. + 2 tbsp.)

-- 1 tsp. active dry yeast
+- 1 ½ tsp. active dry yeast

 - 1 tbsp. molasses

 - In a small saucepan over medium heat, continuously stir together the flour and milk until the mixture and thickens into a thick slurry.
 Take off the heat and set aside.
 Alternatively, whisk together the flour and milk in a microwave safe bowl.
 Microwave in 30 second intervals, stirring after each, until the mixture becomes a thick slurry.